-Minnesota votes “Yes” FOR conservation
+Minnesota votes “Yes” for conservation

 In November 2024—an election where many focused on division—Minnesotans came together and overwhelmingly voted to approve a constitutional amendment to rededicate state lottery funds for our Great Outdoors.
 The amendment won with 77.5%, the most votes in state history, securing clear majorities in every region, county, and district.